ramdevcm/mypreps/src/linux/networking/networking.md

 Now, the browser gets the IP of google.com from DNS systems and the browser sents requests to that IP address.

 ![Diagram](networking2.drawio.svg)

+# QnA
+1. How 1MB of data is transfered across the network?